nelatawy/MST-ShortestPath-Benchmarking/README.md

 **`dijkstra(E source)`** — Dijkstra's SSSP, O((V + E) log V)

-Standard lazy-deletion priority queue approach.
-Returns `null` immediately if any negative weight is detected.
+Eager Dijkstra priority queue approach that only pushes entries if they provide an improved cost, Returns `null` immediately if any negative weight is detected.
 Unreachable nodes are absent from the returned map rather than set to infinity.
 Works on both directed and undirected graphs.

 **`dagShortestPath(E source)`** — DAG Topological SSSP, O(V + E)